NTESEC-zg/OSAI/[OSAI].md

 > 这是一个可扩展的层 为PAC的部署和执行提供了一个可配置的RTE，包括一些设备相关的IO驱动

-Modules in the Run-time Infrastructure Layer are scalable for different Nodes, and these modules interact with the PACs in the Dynamic Instance Layer via the UDB.
-Specifically, the data passing or function calls between an PAC and module in the Run-time Infrastructure Layer are through the similar ports connection as the communication between PACs.
+Modules in the Run-time Infrastructure Layer are scalable for different Nodes, and these modules communicate with the PACs in the Dynamic Instance Layer via the UDB.
+Specifically, a PAC can access the functionalities of a module in the Run-time Infrastructure Layer through the ports connection just the way PACs interact with each other.
+Hence, a module that encapsulate specific run-time supports are regarded as an individual AC by PACs.
+Such decoupling brings flexibility to PACs while modules in the Run-time Infrastructure Layer, in practice, remain tightly coupled for a stable performance.

- while some requisite modules offer essential facilities for PACs on each Node.

-Operating System Abstraction Server (OSAS)
+> RIL紧耦合

+Some modules that provide essential facilities are requisite in this layer:1) Operating System Abstraction Server (OSAS)  abstracts from the underlying operating system and provides basic services and library functions, which makes PACs independent from operating system.
+2) Component Adaption Manager (CAM) plays a key role that loads and initializes PACs.
+CAM helps build port connection among PACs or between PACs and the Run-time Infrastructure Layer according to the IWD file.
+By sending different event triggers to the lifecycle event port of each PAC, CAM can thus control the loading, unloading and updating of them.
+3) In terms of the embedded real-time operating system, periodic tasks should be scheduled based on priority in order to achieve real-time performance.
+To this end, *Services* inside an AC are mapped to the real-time tasks and managed by RT-Task Manager module.

+> osas cam task manager

 ![Architecture](.\img\Architecture.png)

 #### Unified Dynamic Bus

+> UDB 和 DDS

+Ports connection links AC Instances together while the communication is handled by the UDB based on DDS middleware.

+>

 #### Dynamics